arianitu/postgres-statefulset/config/README.md

 and editing pg_hba.conf to include these addresses with /24 as the CDR, and on trust basis.

-At this stage we need to discover how to issue requests to blockchain grpc server and haskell webserver.

-## Please help! ##

-(Also note that if blockchains fall over you simply return to master node and
+(Also note that if blockchains fall over on the elastos pod, you simply return to master node and

 `microk8s kubectl get pods` and copy id of "elastos" blockchains pod.